 At this very moment, there’s a stressful scenario playing out in many organizations across the country.
 Editors and developers, limited by legacy publishing technology, are spending more time waiting for IT to respond to tickets and fix bugs than creating engaging content.

 Customer engagement and revenue is at risk for brands that aren’t able to offer up new and compelling user experiences quickly.
-All of this causes frustration across departments, as time and money is wasted on complex retrofits and band-aid fixes that continue to limit creativity, freedom, and flexibility.
+All of this causes frustration across departments, as time and money is wasted on complex retrofits and Band-Aid fixes that continue to limit creativity, freedom and flexibility.

 If any of this hits home, then it may be time to start evaluating new CMS systems.
 Too often, the huge capital investments and months or even years of intense effort required prevents organizations from pursuing upgrades that would solve a variety of issues and empower their strategic brand objectives.
-On top of that, in-fighting between marketing, IT, and product teams makes identifying and securing the best-matched solution even more difficult.
+On top of that, infighting between marketing, IT and product teams makes identifying and securing the best-matched solution even more difficult.

-Fortunately, there’s no need to fear a wholesale CMS change anymore—or to put off moving to a system that will better serve all your audiences.
-In fact, with the modern solutions available today, it’s actually possible to replatform in under 90 days.
+Fortunately, there’s no need to fear a wholesale CMS change anymore—or to put off moving to a system that will better serve your audiences.
+In fact, with the modern solutions available today, it’s possible to replatform in under 90 days.

-Our CMS is Not Fast Enough
+1. Our CMS Is Not Fast Enough

 Unfortunately, many legacy CMS platforms were not built with users in mind, resulting in inefficiencies and outdated experiences.
 Maybe you’re operating on multiple, disparate systems with user interfaces that are all stitched together, adding to an already challenging publishing model.
-The process of drafting and updating content is difficult and slow and often means editing raw HTML, or relying heavily on IT to make even the smallest changes.
+The process of drafting and updating content is difficult and slow and often means editing raw HTML or relying heavily on IT to make even the smallest changes.

 The result?
 Content publishing takes too long, with frequent headaches and consistent internal bottlenecks.
-Your customers start looking for solutions elsewhere, you and your team are frustrated, and digital leaders are looking for better answers.
+Your customers start looking for solutions elsewhere, you and your team are frustrated and digital leaders are looking for better answers.

-Our CMS Does Not Empower Us to Deliver Content to Multiple Channels
+2. Our CMS Does Not Empower Us to Deliver Content to Multiple Channels